GYDTTDYX/BENG183project/README.md

 ![10X seq](https://github.com/GYDTTDYX/BENG183project/blob/main/%E6%88%AA%E5%B1%8F2022-11-28%2009.35.23.png "10x seq procedure")
 ###### Figure 3: 10X seq
 ### The Beads and Barcodes
 We can notice there are few region on our barcode.
 These barcodes are critical for researchers to know the origin of different RNA reads, and there are different function for different region.
-The 10x barcodes region will indicate the origin of the read, and the UMI code region can reduce the bias from amplification steps by indicating reads that are multiple copies of the same gene or actually different genes.
+The 10x barcodes region will indicate RNA from the same cell, and the UMI code region can reduce the bias from amplification steps by indicating reads that are multiple copies of the same gene or actually different genes.
 After that, we will start our downstream analysis.
 ![barcodes](https://github.com/GYDTTDYX/BENG183project/blob/main/%E6%88%AA%E5%B1%8F2022-11-28%2009.36.03.png "barcodes")
 ###### Figure4: Bead and Barcode